Meet our 2022 Snape Residents...

-The Residency programme is for artists at any stage of their career, who are creatively curious and who have burning ideas, or who, in light of Covid-19 and other social and political events of the past year, are wanting to re-focus their practice, to address anxieties brought on by a year of few or no performance opportunities, or to take their work in a new direction.
+The Residency programme is for artists at any stage of their career, who are creatively curious and who have burning ideas, or who, in light of Covid-19 and other social and political events of recent years, are wanting to re-focus their practice or to take their work in a new direction.

-We are excited by and want to work with all music genres, including folk, jazz, classical, world, electronics, RnB, and music theatre, and we facilitate inter-disciplinary ideas and ideas for developing work within community settings.
+We are excited by and want to work with all music genres, including folk, jazz, classical, electronic, opera, RnB, experimental and music theatre, and we facilitate inter-disciplinary ideas and ideas for developing work within community settings.
 We also want to hear from you if you need time for your own development needs, which might include your creative wellbeing, mentorship, or exploring digital outcomes for your work.

 What can you expect from a Residency?